trulia/choroplethr/README.md

 ### The `choroplethr_acs` function

-`choroplethr` is a
-#### Creating a choropleth of ACS data

-The [American Community Survey (ACS)](https://www.census.gov/acs/www/) is an ongoing survey conducted by the Census Bureau.
-It differs from the decennial census in two important ways.
-First, it samples a small portion of the population each year, whereas the decennial census attempts to perform a complete count.
-This leads to results (such as population counts) being estimates with margins of error and confidence intervals as opposed to single numbers.
-Second, it asks much more detailed demographic information than the decennial census.

-ACS data is accessed by table id.
+`choroplethr` was originally created to facilitate viewing data collected by the US Census Bureau - specifically the [American Community Survey (ACS)](https://www.census.gov/acs/www/).
+ACS data is referenced by table id.
 For example, the list of 2007-2011 American Community Survey 5-Year Estimates, with corresponding table ids, can be accessed [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
-To create a choropleth of an ACS table you only need to provide the tableId to one of these three functions:
+To create a choropleth of an ACS table you must have the [acs](http://cran.r-project.org/web/packages/acs/) package installed and a valid Census API Key (see the acs package documentation for this).
+Then you can make a choroplethr of ACS data with the `choroplethr_acs` function like this:

 ```
-acs_all_state_choropleth(tableId, num_buckets = 9, showLabels = T)
-acs_all_county_choropleth(tableId, num_buckets = 9)
-acs_all_zip_choropleth(tableId, num_buckets = 9)
+# total population, state level
+choroplethr_acs("B00001", "state", 1);
+# total population, county level, above and below median
+choroplethr_acs("B00001", "county", 2);
+# per capita income, zip code, continuous scale
+choroplethr_acs("B19301", "zip");
 ```